ElevenLabs' AI Voice Generator Can Now Fake Your Voice in 30 Languages

 What’s become one of the internet’s go-to companies for creating realistic enough visual deepfakes now has the ability to clone your voice and force it to speak in a growing variety of tongues.
 ElevenLabs announced Tuesday its new voice cloning now supports 22 more languages than it did previously, including Ukrainian, Korean, Swedish, Arabic, and more.

-According to ElevenLAbs, the new Multilingual v2 model promises it can produce “emotionally rich” audio in a total of 30 languages.
+According to ElevenLabs, the new Multilingual v2 model promises it can produce “emotionally rich” audio in a total of 30 languages.
 The company offers two AI voice tools, one is a text-to-speech model and the other is the “VoiceLab” that lets paying users clone a voice by inputting fragments of theirs (or others) speech into the model to create a kind of voice cone.
 With the v2 model, users can get these generated voices to start speaking in Greek, Malay, or Turkish.

 The service went live on the company’s site around midday ET Tuesday.
 Users only need to type the text in its actual language to hear the translated voice, and it should work with any voice clone created by the company or by users.
 As a main English speaker, it’s hard to gauge how well each accented voice does representing each language, but the speech does take the time to seem naturalistic with the occasional breathless pause between sentences and quotes.